Rotorua Airport Development

 We are proud to be creating a facility the community can take pride in.
 The redevelopment of the terminal is being done in an environmentally sustainable way, featuring New Zealand timber and glass which will enhance the views and increase natural light.

 The redevelopment is being carried out in two phases to minimise disruption to passengers.

-Designed to make the most of our spectacular views to Lake Rotorua and Mokoia Island, phase one will see the development of a new arrivals area, including:
+Designed to make the most of our spectacular views to Lake Rotorua and Mokoia Island, phase one sees the development of a new arrivals area, including:

 - Rebuilding the north-facing wall in glass, timber and steel